 - Encourage students to make their personal habits more sustainable.

 TOF sees this list as neither exclusive nor exhaustive when it comes to sustainability initiatives.
 It is important that both the Faculty of Humanities and the entire UvA continue to think about ways to become more sustainable.
-At the Faculty of Humanities, someone should be hired to manage making the Faculty as a whole more sustainable.
+Someone should be employed to oversee that the Faculty of Humanities is more sustainable as a whole.

 It is known that there is a large shortage of student housing in Amsterdam.
 Although it is even more difficult for international students to find a room, international recruitment is still done by UvA.
 The promotion is not realistic: when international students come to Amsterdam, it is often not as promised.
 TOF believes that the university should stop working with international recruitment agencies as long as the housing shortage has not been resolved.
 International students who come to Amsterdam at their own initiative should be well informed of the difficulties they may encounter in finding a home.